 Make it a Low-Carb Meal:

-This sheet pan meal with Sesame Chicken and Broccoli can probably be a meal on it’s own, but if you’d like to add something else it would taste great with Cauliflower Rice with Basil, Parmesan, and Pine Nuts, Air Fryer Roasted Mushrooms, or Roasted Radishes with Soy Sauce and Sesame Seeds for a more substantial meal.
+This sheet pan meal with Sesame Chicken and Broccoli can probably be a meal on it’s own, but if you’d like to add something else it would taste great with Thai Cucumber Salad, Air Fryer Roasted Mushrooms, or Sugar Snap Pea Salad for a more substantial meal.